dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 in the air for long periods of time before it enters the lungs.
 First, we moved to combine all of the twelve sites into a single dataset –– visualizing each of the pollutants and weather phenomenons.
 Then we tested for stationarity, causality between the features, and whether there was correlation between the features and time periods throughout our dataset.
 Next, we began to fit models in an effort to prepare our models to predict the last twenty percent of the data that we had set aside as a test case.
+We next decided to focus on a univariate time series forecast vs a multivariate time series forecast.
+The reason for the switch was that the hardware was unable to keep up with the amount of observations and features.
+So in order to

 # Structure of Repository
 - PNG -- contains images created during EDA and those linked in README
 - Data_Cleaning.ipynb -- contains all processes that went into pipeline cleaning and statistical tests
 - Model_Evaluation.ipynb -- contains code that ran all of the models for NYS data
 - Alabama_Test.ipynb -- contains case where NYS model predicts onto Alabama data
-- Final_Columns.txt -- contains a working dictionary for the columns that ended up in the final dataframe
 - README.md